 - All new transfers are required to live on campus for two semesters or one full year.

-- You are over the age of 21 by September or January of the semester you begin classes
+- You are over the age of 21 by August 31 for the fall semester and January 15 for the spring semester

 - You are married

 Do you meet any of the criteria?
 If so, complete the Off Campus Approval form, available on myRedDragon on April 1.

 *Automatic approvals are available for incoming students only.
 By signing up to live on campus students agree to a one year (two semester commitment).
 For more information regarding the release policy please review our room and board license.

 ...from your residence hall community

 You are a member of your residence hall community.
 We believe a residence hall is more than a place for a break from classes; it is a vibrant and active community — the center for student life.
 We encourage you to develop an awareness of the many opportunities that this presents and challenge you to take advantage of this setting to increase your leadership abilities and social development.